MarkDing/pycp210x/README.md

                 ]
 ```

-And then we can get port config value and make one GPIO as clock output, Here is the example code
+Then, we can get port config values and set one GPIO to be clock output.
+Here is the example code

 ```python
 pcfg = QUAD_PORT_CONFIG()